 When is the deadline to apply for this year's program?

 ACT is designed for people who want to integrate experiential access to compassion into their professional and personal lives and to develop compassion-based solutions, classes, programs, offerings, and workshops, etc.

 What is the minimum age requirement to participate?

 This training is open to anyone 18 years or older.

 What can I do with a Certificate in Applied Compassion?

-With the ACT certification, you will be equipped with the skillset to:
+With the ACT certificate of completion, you will be equipped with the credibility, resources and skillset to:

 Integrate applied compassion into your occupation, profession, community and professional or personal life.